MicrosoftDocs/win32/desktop-src/iSCSITarg/dvdismount-wt-snapshot.md

 - WtWmiProv.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # DVDismount method of the WT\_Snapshot class

 Dismounts the shadow copy that was mounted locally.

 **Windows Server 2012 R2:** This method is deprecated.
 Use iSCSI loopback instead.

 ## Syntax